PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Difficulty:** Medium
 1. **Impact Definition:** Risky/Exploratory

-### Admin: Improved People Management
+### Admin: Improved People and Newsfeed Management

 1. **Description:** The Talawa admin panel does not intuitively manage people assigned to an organization.
 We need:
 1. **Expected Outcomes:** This is a sub-set of the features we feel could be added.
-The ability to easily:
+   1. **People and Tags**: The ability to easily:
       1. see listings of users
-   1. search and filter for users
+      1. search and filter for users by assigned tag or profile characteristic
       1. implement CRUD management for all
+   1. **Newsfeed**: The ability to easily:
+      1. view and post to the talawa newsfeed
+      1. respond to reported newsfeed posts and take appropriate action
    1. Any others you can think of!
    1. Reference links
       - [Talawa-Admin Ideas for 2023](https://www.youtube.com/watch?v=GbUFB5V_1uM)